THE WHITE BOARD

 Leadership - recognise the problem, identify and implement the change.
 Start and don’t stop.

 What you do needs to be for the long term; start and do not finish; sustain the programmes.
+Diversity is one thing, inclusion is another.
 People do not want to see token initiatives which fade away after a couple of years; and it will take a few years of sustained effort to see change; ask the 30% Club.
 If you start with an experiment, don’t call it an experiment, or a pilot.

 Finally

 It will be great to hear from people about what they are doing to improve this situation.
-It will also be important to hear from people why they think improving racial equality is important.
+It will also be important to hear from people why they think improving racial diversity and inclusion is important.

 In a year’s time, what will the position look like?